 (#562)The non-AP STA advertised an Advanced MRG field set to 1 in the Extended Capabilities element in the Reassociation Request most recently received by the AP.

 If all the above conditions are true(Ed) the AP shall immediately initiate a Block Ack negotiation by sending an ADDBA Request frame to the non-AP STA that originated the MRG request.
 The Block Ack Policy field in the Block Ack Parameter field within the ADDBA frames shall not be set to 0 (for delayed Block Ack).
-Non-AP STAs shall maintain this Block Agreement for the duration of their MRG agreement, irrespective of whether the MRG-Block-Ack is the current Ack policy or not.
-While the Ack policy of the MRG group address stream is MRG-DMS or MRG-Unsolicited-Retry Ack, the non-AP STA shall suspend its Block Ack processing for the group addressed stream.
+Non-AP STAs shall maintain this Block Agreement for the duration of their MRG agreement, irrespective of whether the MRG-Block-Ack is the current retransmission(#961) policy or not.
+While the retransmission(#961) policy of the MRG group address stream is DMS (#944) the non-AP STA shall suspend its Block Ack processing for the group addressed stream.

-NOTE-Having a Block Ack agreement with all members of an MRG group address allows the AP to change the MRG Ack policy dynamically irrespective of the current MRG Ack policy.
+NOTE-Having a Block Ack agreement with all members of an MRG group address allows the AP to change the MRG retransmission(#961) policy dynamically irrespective of the current MRG retransmission(#961) policy.

 An MRG agreement between a non-AP STA and an AP shall begin when the AP successfully transmits an individually addressed DMS Response frame with a DMS Response element containing a DMS Status field that has the Status field set to “Accept” as described in 11.22.15.1 with the following modification: